© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 The Grotto, Piercefield is a scheduled monument protected by Cadw under reference MM283.
 View the official record →

-The Grotto, Piercefield is a late eighteenth-century artificial cave constructed within the grounds of Piercefield Park near Chepstow in Monmouthshire.
+The Grotto at Piercefield is an eighteenth-century ornamental structure located within the designed landscape of Piercefield Park in Monmouthshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM283.

 The Grotto, Piercefield dates from the post medieval/modern period, and is classified as a grotto.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 The Grotto, Piercefield is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM283.